My other articles related to the |

 Where is Waldo?

 For those unwilling to download the full-size file but still interested in seeing some High Res 1:1 samples, here is a selection of 20 fragments.
-Some of them were chosen to show sensor-shift artifacts, some others — because I found them impressive or interesting for any reason.
+Some of them were chosen to show sensor-shift artifacts (highlighted numbers), some others — because I found them impressive or interesting for any reason.

 What does this all mean?